Twintop/TwintopInsanityBar/README.md

 - Full LibSharedMedia integration for custom textures and fonts
 - Independent texture settings for primary bar, secondary nodes, and custom bars (Stagger, Mana, Defensives)
 - Configurable font face, size, color, outline, and shadow for all text elements
+- Combinable font outline styles: pick Outline or Thick Outline, either of which can be paired with Monochrome and Slug

 ### Audio Notifications

-- Customizable sound cues triggered by resource thresholds or proc events
-- Per-threshold audio cues that play when a threshold becomes usable
+The **Audio Cues** tab lists every cue for the specialization in a single sortable table showing its type, what triggers it, and the sound it plays, with a detail editor below for the selected row.
+Each cue describes exactly what triggers it, both in the table and in its detail pane.

+- Specializations with a countable resource support as many threshold cues as you want, each with its own value and sound -- available for Combo Points (Feral, all Rogue specs), Chi, Holy Power, Soul Shards, Arcane Charges, Icicles, Essence, Maelstrom Weapon stacks, Tip of the Spear stacks, and Lightweaver stacks
+- Threshold cues have an "Also play when dropping to this value" option, so a cue can fire on the way back down as well as on the way up
-- Secondary resource audio cues (Combo Points, Holy Power, Soul Shards, Chi, Arcane Charges, Maelstrom Weapon) that fire independently of bar visibility, triggering only during combat
+- Secondary resource cues fire independently of bar visibility, triggering only during combat
+- Per-threshold audio cues on the primary bar that play when a threshold line becomes usable
 - Proc and cooldown audio cues for key abilities and buffs, including Benediction procs (Holy Priest), Lightweaver stacks (configurable trigger threshold plus an optional drop-off warning), Holy Word: Chastise/Serenity/Sanctify coming off cooldown per charge, Surge of Light (with optional Spiritwell-only restriction), Dance of Chi-Ji, Earthquake/Elemental Blast usability, Divine Purpose, and more
 - LibSharedMedia support for custom sounds
 - Configurable audio output channel